jkeohan/react-intro-to-props/README.md

 <img src="https://i.imgur.com/gx42Kme.png" />

+Each object appears to contain much more info then we passed and each one has a `typeof` set to `Symbol(react.element)`.  `Symbols` were a new data type introduced in ES6 and are meant to be unique, meaning there will not be `Symbol` in this array with the same exact info.

-One thing to note here is that the object contains a key called `key`.
+Something will be needed to distinguish it as unique.
+React does so by assigning a key called `key`.

-It is currently set to `null` however React will warn us later when we render the Cards as it needs to assign a unique key to each Component rendered via a loop.
+It is currently set to `null` and React will warn in just a bit when we render the Cards based on the following rule:

+:oncoming_police_car:  Any Components created within a .map() must be assigned a unique key.

-Before we render the Cards we first need to update `Card1` to pass the data down to it's children.
+Before we render the Cards we first need to update `Card1` to pass the data down the props it's received to it's corresponding children.

 ```js
 const Card1 = (props) => {